alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-27-day-47-developed-my-ldjam-48-game-the-spectrum-soup.md

 -   ALL the art from scratch in Blender.
 -   Photos from Pexels (all Royalty free, no credit needed), then adjusted and prepared for textures of the 3D models.
 -   Sounds from freesound.
--   Music by me, but not made during the jam, it’s the music I made [for Ludum Dare 46](https://splitpainter.itch.io/kaoamaru-kaiju).
+-   Music by me, but not made during the jam, it's the music I made [for Ludum Dare 46](https://splitpainter.itch.io/kaoamaru-kaiju).
 -   Game developed in Godot Engine, also from scratch.

 ## Links